IqbalSHD/Portfolio/README.md

 - Developed a system (Sistem Penyimpanan Barang) for managing office items and assets using Java with NetBeans.
 - Implemented features such as login/logout for administrators, calculating asset values monthly and yearly
 - Performing CRUD operations (create, read, update, delete) along with search functionality.
+- Utilized XAMPP with MySQL for database management.
 - Created posters and a corporate video.

 **2. Sales Promoter At Parkson Aman Central, Alor Setar, Kedah.**